What does the current Physician’s Manual include?

 - A new and improved manual to support fair and effective audits.

-Last year RKL Consulting conducted a number of interviews with physicians as a part of Phase I, the MSI Physician’s Manual Scoping and Mapping project.
+Long answer: In 2012 RKL Consulting conducted a number of interviews with physicians as a part of Phase I, the MSI Physician’s Manual Scoping and Mapping project.
 Each physician was asked to consider what a useful, well-constructed physician’s manual might look like.

 The responses were divided into four main themes:

 - Specific clinical information: Physicians want to see improved clinical content that accurately reflects the services they are providing.
 They want to see a clear alignment of the necessary rules and modifiers so it is straightforward and makes reporting easier.